patrickkempff/bash_env/README.md

 ### Makefile

 You can use `make1mb`, `make5mb`, `make10mb`, `make100mb`, `make1gb`, `make10gb` and `make100gb` to generate a dummy file of the given size (all zeros).

+### npm

+One nice npm feature is that you can install packages with executables locally.
+When executables are installed via npm packages, npm links to them:

+* In local installs, they are linked to from a node_modules/.bin/ directory.
+* In global installs, they are linked to from a global bin/ directory (e.g. /usr/local/bin).

+When working with multiple project which have their own local node dependencies (like webpack, gulp etc.), it is a best practice to only install the package locally instead of globally (to prevent version conflicts).

+One thing to keep in mind is that if you want to run the local webpack binary (from node_modules/.bin) you have 2 options;

+1. add an npm script
+2. prepend the node_modules/.bin folder to the command you want to execute.

+Sometimes it is not feasable to add an sepperate npm script for each node_module binary and that is where npm-do comes into play.
+To execute the binary located at node_modules/.bin/webpack, just run

+	npm-do webpack -p --colors